Paving by Moonlight: Night Construction on I-435

 The team started by resurfacing the center lane of I-435 North.
 Once they went the distance of the project (6.7 miles), the contractors turned around and replaced the asphalt going south.
 Contractors worked from the inside out to resurface the entrance and exit ramps at the end of the project.
 I-435 is a three-lane highway, which adds up to almost 42 miles total of roadway for the mill and overlay.

 For this project, Ron is the Project Manager and self-described “jack of all trades.”
 The main tasks of inspectors on site include sampling and testing materials used for the project as well as inspecting the workmanship of the mill and overlay job itself.
 Inspectors also use a project diary to document everything that is involved with the project, and report to KDOT regarding the quality assurance sector of the project.
 Inspectors use project diaries to document quality control and quality assurance measurements, amount of materials used, densities and testing of products, and change orders for overuse or underuse of materials.

 Ron said that while his sleep schedule was switched around for these projects, it is often safer and faster to work during the night.
 Contractors provide workers with proper lighting and safety equipment during the project, like reflective vests.

 When Ron isn’t waking up in the afternoon to do quality assurance for night construction projects, he’s working on bridge inspections, welding inspections, surveys, mentoring employees and business development.

 Night construction may seem uncommon to the average person, but to many of our inspectors like Ron Johnson, it is not unusual.
-We are happy to work on unique projects, and our inspectors are especially skilled at nighttime mill and overlay projects.
+We are happy to provide materials testing and construction inspection on all types of projects, employing a staff of experienced technicians at Kaw Valley Engineering.
+Read more about mill and overlay projects here.